abdelkarimnakkahi/abdelkarimnakkahi/README.md

 I'm a junior front-end developer based in Morocco with a diploma in Software Development and a passion for clean, responsive web applications.

 🛠️ **Tech Stack:**
-HTML, CSS, JavaScript (ES6), Git & GitHub, Responsive Design, API Integration, ReactJS (learning)
+HTML, CSS, JavaScript (ES6), Git & GitHub, Responsive Design, API Integration, React (learning)

 🔨 **Projects:**
 - 🔗 [Recipe Finder](https://therecipe.netlify.app) – Fetches meals via API and displays them with a dynamic, responsive layout.